thedevdojo/voyager/docs/bread/relationships.md

 ## Scoping relationships

-You can easily filter the showns relationship option by defining a [local scope](https://laravel.com/docs/eloquent#local-scopes) in the foreign model.
+You can easily filter the shown relationship options by defining a [local scope](https://laravel.com/docs/eloquent#local-scopes) in the foreign model.
 For example, if you want to only show active entries, create a scope like:

 ```php